torvalds/linux/Documentation/devicetree/writing-schema.rst

   with a leading '/' will have the hostname prepended.
 A $ref value a relative path or filename only will be prepended with the hostname and path components of the current schema file's '$id' value.
-A URL is used even for local files, but there may not actually be files present at those locations.
+A URL is used even for local files, but there may yest actually be files present at those locations.

 $schema
   Indicates the meta-schema the schema file adheres to.